gandersen101/spaczz/README.md

 ## References

-- Spaczz tries to stay as close to [spaCy](https://spacy.io/)'s API as possible.
+- spaczz tries to stay as close to [spaCy](https://spacy.io/)'s API as possible.
 Whenever it made sense to use existing spaCy code within spaczz this was done.
 - Fuzzy matching is performed using [RapidFuzz](https://github.com/maxbachmann/rapidfuzz).
 - Regexes are performed using the [regex](https://pypi.org/project/regex/) library.
 - The search algorithm for phrased-based fuzzy and similarity matching was heavily influnced by Stack Overflow user Ulf Aslak's answer in this [thread](https://stackoverflow.com/questions/36013295/find-best-substring-match).
-- Spaczz's predefined regex patterns were borrowed from the [commonregex](https://github.com/madisonmay/CommonRegex) package.
+- spaczz's predefined regex patterns were borrowed from the [commonregex](https://github.com/madisonmay/CommonRegex) package.
-- Spaczz's development and CI/CD patterns were inspired by Claudio Jolowicz's [*Hypermodern Python*](https://cjolowicz.github.io/posts/hypermodern-python-01-setup/) article series.
+- spaczz's development and CI/CD patterns were inspired by Claudio Jolowicz's [*Hypermodern Python*](https://cjolowicz.github.io/posts/hypermodern-python-01-setup/) article series.